wombleton/gitlaw-nz/acts/M/Marine Mammals Protection Act 1978.md

 ##### 9 Offence to take marine mammal without permit

-*   (1) Every person commits an offence and is liable to imprisonment for a term not exceeding 6 months or to a fine not exceeding $250,000, and to a further fine not exceeding $10,000 for every marine mammal in respect of which the offence was committed, who takes, has in possession, exports, imports, has on board any vessel, vehicle, aircraft, or hovercraft, or has control of any marine mammal, otherwise than under this Act or a permit.
+*   (1) Every person commits an offence and is liable to imprisonment for a term not exceeding 2 years or to a fine not exceeding $250,000 who takes, has in possession, exports, imports, has on board any vessel, vehicle, aircraft, or hovercraft, or has control of any marine mammal, otherwise than under this Act or a permit.

     (2) Upon the conviction of any person for an offence against subsection (1), any marine mammal unlawfully taken, in possession, under the control of any person, or on board any vessel, vehicle, aircraft, or hovercraft, and all vessels, vehicles, aircraft, hovercraft, gear, nets, tackle, equipment, and apparatus used in respect of the commission of the offence shall be forfeit to the Crown, and shall be disposed of as the Minister thinks fit.

-    Section 9(1): substituted, on 1 October 1996, by [section 316(1)][49] of the Fisheries Act 1996 (1996 No 88).
+    Section 9(1): substituted, on 1 October 1996, by [section 316(1)][51] of the Fisheries Act 1996 (1996 No 88).

+    Section 9(1): amended, on 25 October 2013, by [section 39(a)][69] of the Conservation (Natural Heritage Protection) Act 2013 (2013 No 89).

+    Section 9(1): amended, on 25 October 2013, by [section 39(b)][69] of the Conservation (Natural Heritage Protection) Act 2013 (2013 No 89).

 ##### 10 Director-General to be notified of actions taken in respect of marine mammals